Text Options:

 To select the pilot area, data was collected from City sources as well as through consultations with external organizations.

-A fundamental principle for the project is to support the equitable access to Internet services for disadvantaged population and neighborhoods.
+A fundamental principle for the project is to support the equitable access to internet services for disadvantaged population and neighbourhoods.
 To support this principle, the evaluation relied on equity measures.
-Specifically, five indicators were used including the percentage of youth populations, senior populations, immigrant populations, Indigenous populations, and low-income populations.
+The indicators used included: the percentage of youth populations, senior populations, immigrant populations, Indigenous populations.

 Additionally, a heat map of the postal codes shows where Saskatoon Public Schools provided digital devices for students to use while all students were taking education online in the spring of 2020.

-Finally, the proximity to existing City-owned infrastructure to minimize the cost of the project.
-The network is used as a primary resource for this determining the location.
+Finally, the proximity to existing City-owned infrastructure (in order to minimize the cost of the project) was a consideration.

 How will success be measured for the pilot project?